 My husband, Todd, and I have several annual harvesting traditions.
 For years now, starting when we were dating, we’ve gone wild blackberry picking each Summer.
 Now that we have acreage with tons of blackberries of our own, we don’t have to venture very far.
 Our record high was 19 gallon freezer bags full!
 We enjoyed healthy smoothies all year long.

 Another harvest tradition is late summer/early autumn apple picking.
 Previously we used to pick apples from a large orchard owned by a friend.
 Horses used to graze that orchard and they always made apple picking especially fun.
+That was 15 years ago, my goodness time flies!

-Be sure to give yourself the full 24 hours to make this crockpot apple butter.
+Be sure to give yourself the full 24 hours to make this slow cooker apple butter.
 Start it during a time of day when you know you’ll be home about 4 hours before it’s done.
 The last few hours of cooking time you’ll want to give it an occasional stir.
 About 4 hours before it’s done you’ll also need to remove the lid to allow your apple butter to thicken.
 Depending on the juice content of your apples, you may need to let it cook a bit longer until it has reached your desired consistency.

 The amount of sugar you use will depend on the sweetness of the apples.
 Whether the apples you’re using are sweet or tart, adjust the sugar accordingly.
 And remember, you can always start with less and add more toward the end.